 - 1.0 LIST OF EFFECTIVE PAGES (LEP).
 The FAA Supplement to the manual begins with a list of the sections it contains, the page number of each section, and the current revision date of each section.
-This section may reference other appropriate sections of the AMO's manual if it contains the page number and current revision date of the sections required by the supplement. - 2.0 REVISION PROCEDURES.
+This section may reference other appropriate sections of the AMO's manual if it contains the page number and current revision date of the sections required by the supplement.
+In the case of a manual that is based on a document management software, this may be not applicable. - 2.0 REVISION PROCEDURES.
 The revision procedures section describes the procedures the organization will use to ensure that the FAA Supplement remains current.
 It should identify, by title, the person accountable for revising the FAA Supplement.
 It also should describe the procedures the organization will use to ensure that copies of any revision to the supplement are provided to [name of AA] before implementation.
 The FAA requires that at least one copy of the supplement be retained by the AA, however the AA may require a second copy in the national language.
 The procedures to ensure currency should be a part of the organization's management system.
 All revisions must be incorporated into the internal quality audit system or quality assurance system (QAS).
 Changes to the MAG shall be implemented, as applicable, within 120 days after the signature date.